TransBioInfoLab/MIAMI.AD/README.md

 ### Description

-We created MIAMI-AD, a comprehensive knowledge base containing manually curated summary statistics from 97 published tables in 37 studies, all of which included at least 100 participants.
+We created MIAMI-AD, a comprehensive knowledge base containing manually curated summary statistics from recent studies, all of which included at least 100 participants.
 MIAMI-AD enables easy browsing, querying, and downloading DNAm associations at multiple levels – at individual CpG, gene, genomic regions, or genome-wide, in one or multiple studies.
 Moreover, it also offers tools to perform integrative analyses, such as comparing DNAm associations across different phenotypes or tissues, as well as interactive visualizations.
 This open-access resource is freely available to the research community, and all the underlying data can be downloaded.
 MIAMI-AD ([https://miami-ad.org](https://miami-ad.org/)) facilitates integrative explorations to better understand the interplay between DNAm across aging, sex, and AD.

 ### Installation